 A student may be withdrawn from school only by a parent or legal guardian.
 The school requests notice from the parent in advance so that records and documents may be prepared.
 A withdrawal form may be obtained by the parent from the office.
-A copy of the withdrawal form will be given to the student and a copy placed in the student's permanent record.
-A student who is 18 or older, who is married, or who has been declared by a court to be an emancipated minor, may withdraw without parental signature.
-Withdrawal Procedures are listed on the next page.
+A copy of the withdrawal form will be given to the parent and a copy placed in the student's permanent record.